 Archives: Episode

 CPOs are navigating two pressures at once right now: figuring out where AI actually fits in their operations, and keeping their teams motivated through what feels like unending disruption.
-Michael Dunlap, Head of Content and Growth, ProcureCon Events at Worldwide Business Research, runs around 30 research calls with procurement practitioners before building each conference agenda, EP 48 – WBR’s Michael Dunlap on Why Procurement Hiring Is Split between Degrees & Experience
+Michael Dunlap, Head of Content and Growth, ProcureCon Events at Worldwide Business Research, runs around 30 research calls with procurement practitioners before building each conference agenda, EP 48 – ProcureCon’s Michael Dunlap on The Pulse of the Chief Procurement Officer

 EP 47 – Mayo Clinic’s Jim Francis on Strategy, Commercialization & Giving Back